WoodmenLife currently provides a dollar-for-dollar match, up to 5%, for those eligible.

-Coupled with the below referenced Service-Related Contributions, an eligible participant with at least one of year of service, taking advantage of the full match opporunity after January 1, 2019 would be receiving an employer contribution of 6.5%.
+Coupled with the below referenced Service-Related Contributions, an eligible participant with at least one year of service, taking advantage of the full match opportunity after Jan.
+1, 2019 would be receiving an employer contribution of 6.5%.

 For eligible participants, WoodmenLife will match your contribution, dollar for dollar, up to 5% of your eligible compensation.
 In addition to the matching contribution, WoodmenLife will make a service-related contribution based on your years of service:

 You receive the above contributions regardless of the percentage you are personally contributing.